Peace of mind for when you need it most

 - Emergency overnight accommodation

-As with all insurance policies there are exclusions to the policy.
-We recommend that you read the policy wording and key facts documents.
+As with all insurance policies there are exclusions to the policy and we recommend that you read the policy wording.
 The exclusions include, but are not limited to:

 - Assistance following an accident